jcardonamde/Dojo-Weather-Page/README.md

 This activity is an exercise done as evidence of the Full Stack Bootcamp with Coding Dojo.
 To build this site I used concepts of Model Box and Flex box, styles with CSS, HTML5 structure and interactivity with JavaScript.
+Visit: https://jcardonamde.github.io/Dojo-Weather-Page/